 Many people opt to draft their own Last Will and Testaments.
 This can be problematic because language in a Last Will and Testament can easily become ambiguous or/and unclear based on Florida law.
 As a result, those that believe that they have a right to the estate can contest the contents of the Last Will and Testament before the court.
 This, in turn, creates tension, stress, and high attorney fees for families in trying to dispute and decipher the intentions of testator in the Last Will and Testament.
 The only way to avoid such a scenario is to consult with an attorney that can prepare the Last Will in Testament according to governing Florida state law.

 A power of attorney is an essential legal document that allows you to grant authority to an individual, called the “agent,” that you appoint to handle typically financial and/or transactional matters as your representative.

-There are several different types of Power of Attorneys.
+There are several different types of Power of Attorneys in Florida.
 However, the most common are general power of attorneys or limited power of attorneys:

 Many have a general power of attorney in

 the event they become incapacitated or otherwise

 unable to act on their own behalf.